 While some of the Agile applications were already functioning before the Agile Manifesto, they truly solidified after.
 The software development teams finally had a more flexible alternative to traditional project management.
 It offered an environment that was organized around the product and not the process.

-More and more of the software development teams started using varied Agile applications like Scrum, Kanban, Extreme Programming, and others.
+More and more of the software development teams started using varied Agile applications like Scrum, Kanban, Extreme Programming, and other Agile methodology frameworks.
 At the same time, the Manifesto and Agile Alliance gave guidance and simplified the transition for those wanting to join.

 At this stage, Agile was mostly used and adopted by software development teams.
 They used Agile frameworks locally to have better control of their processes, while still complying with traditional project management practices on the organizational level.
 However, as the positive influence of Agile became more and more apparent, the interest of the outside teams grew.